 HIPAA is an initiative to develop standards and requirements for the secure transfer of any health information that could identify individual patients.
 Health care organizations have to be compliant with three aspects of the act: electronic transaction sets (as of Oct.
 15, 2002), privacy (as of today) and security.
 The security regulations were released Feb.
 20, and companies have two years to become compliant.

-Mirabito arrived at Glenwood Regional and his first duty was to formalize
+Mirabito arrived at Glenwood Regional and his first duty was to formalize the word-of-mouth policies governing the medical center.

 "We had a number of policies that were common practices and not really put down on paper," Mirabito said.
 "If someone came in and said, 'Show me your policy,' we couldn't pull out a document.
 Some would then say we did not have a policy.
 HIPAA forces health care to, among other things, put its policies down on paper."